Yugoslavism: Branching concept

 In the first two decades of the 20th century, various Croat, Serb, and Slovene national programmes adopted Yugoslavism in different, conflicting, or mutually exclusive forms.
 Yugoslavism became a pivotal idea for establishing a South Slavic political union.
 Most Serbs equated the idea with a Greater Serbia under a different name or a vehicle to bring all Serbs into a single state.
-For many Croats and Slovenes, Yugoslavism protected them against Austrian and Hungarian challenges to preservation of their Croat and Slovene identities and political autonomy.
+For many Croats and Slovenes, Yugoslavism protected them against Austrian and Hungarian challenges to the preservation of their Croat and Slovene identities and political autonomy.

 The proponents of the political union pursued different forms of Yugoslavism.
 Unitarist or integral Yugoslavism and federalist Yugoslavism were the two major categories.
 The former denied the existence of separate nations or sought to supersede them by the introduction of a single Yugoslav nation.
 Some sources draw a distinction between the unitarists and the integralists.
-According to them, the unitarists believe South Slavs are a single ethnic unit, but refrain from active unification – unlike the integralists who actively work to amalgamate the Yugoslav nation.
+According to them, the unitarists believe South Slavs are a single ethnic unit but refrain from active unification – unlike the integralists, who actively work to amalgamate the Yugoslav nation.
 The federalists acknowledged the existence of separate nations and wanted to accommodate them in a new political union through a federation or another system affording various South Slavic nations political and cultural autonomy.
 Some sources also identify a group associated with the concept of Yugoslavism as the pseudo-Yugoslavs tactically choosing to pursue an apparently Yugoslavist agenda to implement specific national interests.

-The concept of National Oneness was first developed by the Croat-Serb Coalition (HSK) as an expression of a strategic alliance of South Slavs in Austria-Hungary in the early 20th century.
+The concept of National Oneness originated among a group of politically active students known as the Progressive Youth.
+It was quickly adopted and developed by the Croat-Serb Coalition (HSK) as an expression of a strategic alliance of South Slavs in Austria-Hungary in the early 20th century.
 It did not imply unitarist Yugoslavism.
 While the concept was meant as an expression of the notion that the South Slavs belong to a single "race", were of "one blood", and had one shared language, it was considered neutral regarding the possibility of centralised or decentralised government in a common state.

 Defeat of the Ottoman Empire

-The existence of the Ottoman Empire and Austria-Hungary in the Balkans was a barrier to political unification of the South Slavs.
+The existence of the Ottoman Empire and Austria-Hungary in the Balkans was a barrier to the political unification of the South Slavs.
 This changed in late 1912 with the outbreak of the First Balkan War.
-In the conflict, the Ottomans lost most of the Balkan possessions as Serbia, Greece, and Bulgaria took control of Vardar, Aegean and Pirin Macedonia respectively.
-The region's borders were to be adjusted under mediation of Nicholas II of Russia.
+In the conflict, the Ottomans lost most of the Balkan possessions as Serbia, Greece, and Bulgaria took control of Vardar, Aegean and Pirin Macedonia, respectively.
+The region's borders were to be adjusted under the mediation of Nicholas II of Russia.
 However, the war produced a rivalry between Bulgaria on one side and Greece and Serbia on the other.
-After suffering the greatest losses in the war Bulgaria was dissatisfied with the size of its territorial gains.
-To protect against Bulgaria, Greek–Serbian Alliance of 1913 was concluded, and the allies specified territorial claims against Bulgaria.
+After suffering the greatest losses in the war, Bulgaria was dissatisfied with the size of its territorial gains.
+To protect against Bulgaria, the Greek–Serbian Alliance of 1913 was concluded, and the allies specified territorial claims against Bulgaria.
 In 1913, Bulgaria attacked Serbia, starting the Second Balkan War, to expand its territory but ended in further losses.